pods-framework/pods-code-library/learn/constants.md

 Pods Constants
 All defaults are as of 2.4.3

-* PODS_VERSION - The version number of the current version of Pods
+* PODS_VERSION - The version number of the current version of Pods.
+* PODS_DB_VERSION - The version of the Pods database configuration.
+Currently '2.3.5', if is less than current version, will trigger databse update.
 * PODS_DIR - Default is 'plugin_dir_path( __FILE__ )'.
 The directory path of the directory Pods is installed in.
 * PODS_URL - Default is 'plugin_dir_url( __FILE__ )'.
 The URL of the directory Pods is installed in.
 * PODS_GITHUB_UPDATE - Default is false.
 When true, Pods can be updated to the latest commit on the branch specified in PODS_GITHUB_BRANCH, from the Pods admin.